 - Surviving spouses or domestic partners have 10 years from the date of the death, total disability, or federal determination of prisoner of war or missing in action status of the eligible veteran or national guard member to receive the waiver.

 - Surviving spouses or domestic partners are ineligible for the waiver upon remarriage or registration in a subsequent domestic partnership.

 - Each recipient’s continued participation in the waiver program is subject to the colleges’ satisfactory progress policy.

-- Total credits earned using this waiver may not exceed two hundred quarter credits, or the equivalent of semester credits.
+- Total credits earned using this waiver may not exceed 250 quarter credits, or the equivalent of semester credits.